netdata/blog/blog/2022-11-09-nginx-monitoring.md

     url: http://203.0.113.10/stub_status
 ```

-Once this is done, you should see the NGINX section on your Overview screen which will present the metrics defined below in a jiffy.
+Once this is done, you should see the NGINX section on your Overview screen which will present the metrics listed below instantly.

 ## What to monitor on NGINX web servers?